arjun-menon/arjun-menon.github.io/index.md

 * [Toronto Bible Study, Prayer, and Other Christian Books Group](https://www.meetup.com/toronto-bible-study-prayer-and-other-christian-books-group/): this group currently has recurring Sunday church event (for the Toronto _[NewLife church](https://nlife.ca/)_), as well as a biweekly Bible study.
 * [NDP, Liberal & Green Supporters](https://www.meetup.com/ndp-liberal-green-party-supporters-group/): a group for progressive political organizing and action, with an emphasis on defending Canada from conservatives, and on enacting electoral reform.
 * [Fantasy and Sci-Fi Writers Creative Collective](https://www.meetup.com/fantasy-sci-fi-writing-meetup-group/): a group for people interested in writing sci-fi and fantasy fiction.
 (I haven't organized any events for it yet.)
+#}

 ### Endnote

 You can reach out to me at <span class="endnote-mail">arj9 at pm dot me</span>, at my addresses listed elsewhere, or other platforms.

+I live in Toronto.
+I'm always up to meet up in-person for coffee/tea and chat, or to chat on the phone.

 I hope to write more stuff in the near future, and publish it here as well as elsewhere.